 This word means “hunter” in Italian.
 In the culinary world, this usually means that a meal is prepared “hunter-style.”
 Hunter-style means prepared with onions, bell peppers and herbs.
 This word also means a dish that is typically cooked in a spicy tomato sauce.

-CAN CHICKEN CACCIATORE BE MADE WITH OTHER MEATS?
+CAN SLOW COOKER CHICKEN CACCIATORE BE MADE WITH OTHER MEATS?

 As with most meals of this nature, just about any meat can be substituted in place of the chicken.
 The flavors and cooking times will definitely adjust so be aware of this when making your substitutions.
-A great substitution would be slices of pork tenderloin or other cuts of chicken such as chicken drumsticks.
+A great substitution would be beef stew meat, or other cuts of chicken such as chicken drumsticks.

 I typically serve slow cooker chicken cacciatore over pasta, but it’s also delicious over rice or mashed potatoes.
 I will definitely be making this again in the near future!

 - 6 bone in skin on chicken thighs